-Respect for and cooperation with the residence hall maintenance personnel is expected of all students.
-Such an attitude contributes to a positive environment and to the neatness expected in student quarters.
-It is foundational to a sense of stewardship.
+Respect for and cooperation with the residence hall and maintenance personnel is expected of all students.
+Such an attitude contributes to a positive environment and to the neatness expected in student residential areas.
+It is foundational to a sense of stewardship for facilities and community as a whole.